JohnAD/RJSON/README.md

 The last character in a document or the general expresson of RJSON should be a single LINEFEED character following the closure of the document's root array or object.

-### More-precise definitions of some elements

-The JSON spec leaves the meaning of certain things open to interpretation.
-RJSON defines some meanings more explicitly:

 ### Arrays are actually "lists" not "arrays"